anjali-reboot/Google-Trends-Forecast-Tool/README.md

 - Monthly data is forecast to a fixed end date.
 - Weekly and daily data are forecast over shorter horizons appropriate to their frequency.
 - Forecasts are automatically clipped to the Google Trends scale (0–100).
-- The tool automatically detects the input frequency—no manual selection is required.
+- The tool automatically detects the input frequency, so no manual selection is required.